 Tom Fowdy is a British writer and analyst of politics and international relations with a primary focus on East Asia.

-Whilst the world is distracted by the ongoing drama of the US presidential election, Secretary of State Mike Pompeo was at work on Thursday making a very subtle, yet significant move.
+Whilst the world was distracted by the ongoing drama of the US presidential election, Secretary of State Mike Pompeo was at work making a subtle, yet significant move.

 He quietly announced to the United States Federal Register that the US had de-designated the East Turkistan Islamic Movement (ETIM) as a terrorist organization.